vmware-tanzu/tanzu-dev-portal/content/_index.md

 ---
 title: "VMware Tanzu Developer Center"
 linkTitle: "VMware Tanzu Developer Center"
-description: "VMware Tanzu Developer Center provides tools for DevOps engineers, automation experts, and developers.
-Explore blog postings, guides, code samples, and more."
+description: "VMware Tanzu Developer Center provides Platform engineers, automation experts, and developers with resources from our community.
+Our developer advocates are here to share their expertise so you can discover best practices, learn new technologies and stay up to date with the latest tools."
-tagline: "Featured Content"
+tagline: "Learn from the Experts"
 featured:
 - {"section": "guide", "name": "spring-webclient-gs"}
 - {"section": "tv", "name": "enlightning"}